Spatial analysis of an elephant mass mortality event: investigating the role of cyanobacteria blooms in the Okavango's waterholes

 Abstract

-The 2020 mass mortality of 350 African elephants (Loxodonta africana) in the Okavango Delta, Botswana sparked global concern.
-These deaths have been tentatively linked to cyanotoxins in watering holes (pans), but evidence remains inconclusive.
-In this study, we used remote sensing in combination with spatial analysis to explore the relationship between the ecohydrology of ~3,000 pans and the locations of deceased elephants.
-Our findings reveal a significant difference in the spatial distribution of fresh versus decayed elephant carcasses (p < 0.001), suggesting that the die-off event deviated from characteristic, regional patterns of elephant deaths.
-From our analysis we identified 20 pans near the sites of fresh carcasses that experienced increased phytoplankton (microalgae or cyanobacteria) bloom events in 2020 (n = 123) compared to the previous 3 years combined (n = 23).
-Additionally, these pans in 2020 also exhibited the highest average phytoplankton biomass of the period 2015 - 2023 (Normalised Difference Chlorophyll Index > 0.2; p < 0.001).
-These findings suggested an elevated risk and higher likelihood of cyanotoxins presence in these pans.
-Our spatial analysis also demonstrated that elephants walked an average of 16.5 km (± 6.2 km) and died within 88 hours (± 33 hours) from initial exposure, offering metrics that were previously unknown for these elephants.
-Our study presents important evidence that cyanobacterial toxicity could be a factor in the 2020 mass die-off, while also considering other possible causes.
-Moreover, we highlight the necessity of integrating spatial analysis and ecohydrological assessments to inform conservation strategies to potentially mitigate future mortality events.
+The 2020 mass mortality of 350 African elephants (Loxodonta africana) in Botswana sparked global concern, with cyanotoxins in watering holes (pans) being a suspected cause, though evidence remains inconclusive.
+Combining remote sensing and spatial analysis, we examined the relationship between the ecohydrology of ~3,000 pans and the locations of deceased elephants.
+Our analysis revealed a significant difference in the spatial distribution of fresh versus decayed carcasses (p < 0.001), indicating that the die-off deviated from typical regional elephant mortality patterns.
+We identified 20 pans near fresh carcasses that experienced increased cyanobacteria bloom events in 2020 (n = 123) compared to the previous 3 years combined (n = 23), exhibiting the highest average phytoplankton biomass of the period 2015-2023 (Normalised Difference Chlorophyll Index > 0.2).
+These findings suggest a heightened risk and likelihood of cyanotoxin presence in these pans.
+Elephants were estimated to have walked 16.5 km (± 6.2 km) and died within 88 hours (± 33 hours) of exposure.
+Our study provides evidence that cyanobacterial toxicity could be a contributing factor to the 2020 die-off, while also considering other potential causes, and offers a general framework for investigation of future mortality events.
+We underscore the need to integrate spatial analysis and regional ecohydrological assessments to monitor and mitigate animal mortality events and inform conservation strategies.

 DOI